mlflow/mlflow/docs/source/models.rst

 For models where no schema is defined, no changes to the model inputs and outputs are made.
 MLflow will propogate any errors raised by the model if the model does not accept the provided input type.

+The model might be trained in a different python environment which mismatch with current python environment, In this case, when calling :py:func:`mlflow.pyfunc.load_model`, a warning message will be printed saying which python packages are mismatched.
+In order to get full dependencies of the model, you can call :py:func:`mlflow.pyfunc.get_model_dependencies`.
+Furthermore, if you want to run model inference in the same environment used in model training, you can call :py:func:`mlflow.pyfunc.spark_udf(spark, model_uri, env_manager="conda")` which return a python UDF, and the UDF runs inference in the training model python environment restored by Conda.

 R Function (``crate``)
 ^^^^^^^^^^^^^^^^^^^^^^